 The Marietta Middle School Counseling Program has been recognized as a model program by the American School Counseling Association (RAMP).
 Marietta Middle School Counselors are committed to delivering a comprehensive, data-informed school counseling program that addresses the academic, social/emotional, and career development of our students.

-The school counseling program at MMS offers a variety of ways of assisting students.
-This may include opportunities for students to be seen individually for short-term counseling, in a small, goal-focused group, and in the classroom/large group setting.
-In each setting students will have the opportunity to learn life skills that enhance their ability to succeed academically and socially.
-Our school counselors also provide community resource and referral information to assist caregivers in meeting children’s needs.
+Our counseling team utilizes a variety of methods and strategies for assisting students; this may include opportunities for students to be seen individually for short-term counseling, in a small, goal-focused group, and in the classroom/large group setting.
+In each setting, students will have the opportunity to learn life skills that enhance their ability to succeed academically and socially.
+Our school counselors also provide community resources and referral information to assist caregivers in meeting children’s needs.

 The Marietta Middle School Counseling Program is based on the following fundamental beliefs: